Terry Johnson (basketball)

 Terry Johnson is an American basketball coach and former player.
-He played college basketball at three schools, Lincoln Trail College, Lamar, and Fort Wayne (as it was known until 2018).
+He played college basketball at two schools, Lincoln Trail College and Lamar.
 He is currently an assistant coach at Purdue.
-He has previously been an assistant coach at Fort Wayne, Indiana Tech, Lincoln Trail CC, Butler, and Ohio State.
+He has previously been an assistant coach at Fort Wayne, Indiana Tech, Lincoln Trail College, Butler, and Ohio State.

 Playing career

 Johnson was a three-sport athlete at Anderson High School (IN), and a two-sport athlete in college.
 He played baseball and basketball in college, starting at Lincoln Trail College.
 He transferred to Lamar Cardinals men's basketball playing the two sports again.
 In a rare occurrence, Johnson transferred a second time, this time to Indiana University-Purdue University Fort Wayne.
 In 1997, playing baseball, he was named All-Conference, team MVP, and co-Male Athlete of the year.
 He earned his bachelor's degree from Indiana University-Purdue University Fort Wayne in 1998.
 He earned his master's degree in sports administration from Western Kentucky in 2011.